Endimyonn/Dextop/README.md

 Work-in-progress desktop client for MangaDex.

 ## Goals
-The primary objective is a relatively lightweight (<~50MB) and cross-platform MangaDex client with a UI design emphasizing compactness.
+The objective is a relatively lightweight (<25MB download) and cross-platform MangaDex client with a UI design emphasizing compactness.

-This serves as a learning vehicle for areas of software development I have minimal experience in.
+The primary focus is on finding and reading content.
+I don't currently plan to implement features related to uploading and editing manga, but other features that require a login (e.g. following and update viewing) will be available.

+This project serves as a way to challenge myself and learn new skills

 ## Building
 This project is not ready for normal use and things will break/not work.
 To build it, open the project in VS Code and let it configure, then build it, or: